From Potholes to Piglets, Real-Life Lessons in Health IT

 “In It’s Not About the Tech, C.T.
 Lin brilliantly bridges the gap between digital innovation and clinical execution, proving that the true power of health information technology lies beyond the code itself.
 By connecting advances in technology with the realities of human workflow, this book provides an essential roadmap for turning sophisticated tools into meaningful impact on the patients and communities we serve.”

-— Philip Payne, MD, President and Chair, American Medical Informatics Association
+— Philip Payne, PhD, President and Chair, American Medical Informatics Association

 “Most health systems invest as if technology is the answer.
 This book politely (and repeatedly) proves otherwise.
 Through memorable anecdotes — including the classic ‘But, the p-value!’ failure and a statistically impressive but clinically meaningless acromegaly outbreak — it makes the case that transformation lives or dies in the space between workflow, incentives, and trust.
 If you’re a healthcare leader or physician executive who doesn’t want to repeat the mistakes of others, this book is for you.”